| Egypt to Auckland,

 bus tourists.
 We gave the attraction a skip, but stopped

 for a nasty lunch of meat pies.
+When Fred got back on his

 bike, he realized his rear derailleur cable was broken,